About the game:

 Using your keyboard and mouse, you control the movement of the character and explore his apartment, an interactive 3D environment comprised of one bedroom/office, one bathroom, a kitchen, and a living room.
 Clicking on any object lets you view the written word, hear the correct pronunciation, and add the word to your vocabulary list to review later.
 Crouching and opening doors lead you to discover even more objects (and more words!).

 Influent takes on a “sandbox” approach—the player is allowed to roam freely to discover words at their own pace.
 Progression is measured by a counter, at the top of the screen, showing the number of words the player has collected, as well as the number of words they have mastered.
-The concept of “mastered” word isn’t clearly explained, but it might be linked to the number of times it has been correctly identified in a “Time Attack!”, a timed memorization minigame.
+A word is mastered after it has been correctly identified three times in a row in “Time Attack!”, a timed memorization minigame.
 Whenever 10 new words are added to the vocabulary list, the game encourages the player to do a “Time Attack!”, where they test their knowledge of those words by finding and double-clicking on the associated objects.

 The “Time Attack!” mode can be made more challenging by turning off audio or text cues or by using words taken randomly from the vocabulary list (there are hundreds of words to collect, so this can get daunting as the player progresses in the game!).